 What is small group health insurance?

-Small group health insurance is exactly what it sounds like—a medical insurance plan that small employers can collectively offer to all their employees.
-These coverage options are specifically designed for small organizations and startups looking to attract and retain top talent so that they can better compete with larger companies.
+Small group health insurance is what it sounds like—a medical insurance plan that small employers can collectively offer to all their employees.
+These coverage options are specifically designed for small organizations and startups looking to attract and retain top talent to better compete with larger companies.

 To qualify for a small group health insurance plan, you must:

-- Have between 2 and 50 full-time employees
+• Have between two and 50 full-time employees

-- Ensure you meet the minimum participation requirements set forth by the insurance company
+• Ensure you meet the minimum participation requirements set forth by the health insurance company

-- Most insurance companies require at least 75% of your employees to be enrolled in the policy
+• Most insurance companies require at least 75% of your eligible employees to enroll in the policy

 What does a small group health insurance plan cover?

-While every type of plan is different, small group plans comply with the Affordable Care Act's (ACA) health coverage requirement.
+While plan types vary, all small group plans have to comply with the Affordable Care Act's (ACA) health coverage requirement.
 That means they must fit into one of the four metal levels of coverage (bronze, silver, gold, or platinum) and cover the ACA's essential health benefits.

 This includes ten major health benefits:

-You can also offer vision and dental insurance separately from your small group health insurance policy.
+You can also offer vision and dental coverage separately from your small group health insurance policy.
 These are known as ancillary benefits.

 How do I enroll in a small group health insurance plan?